gevorgii/gevorgii.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my webpage!
-I am a PhD Candidate in Economics at UC Berkleey.
+I am a PhD Candidate in Economics at UC Berkeley.
 I earned my MPhil in Economics from the University of Oxford and BA in Applied Mathematics (with Data Science) and BA in Economics from UC Berkeley.
 I am interested in microeconomic theory, networks, labor and behavioral economics.

 In my [MPhil thesis](http://gevorgii.github.io/files/MPhilThesis_Khandamiryan_Gevorg_.pdf) I study reputation effects in repeated games with learning, where I propose a new framework of imperfect monitoring of past plays - called geodesic learning based on shortest distance path between entrants in the network.